Hartford guard leads fight off the court against violence

 “Philly, we’re the murder capital right now,” he said.
 “I had to figure out something to do to make a change.”

-Carter’s brother, 21-year-old Semaj Carter, and two younger nephews, ages 18 and 15, were shot last July while sitting in a car after a recreation league basketball game.
+Carter’s brother, 21-year-old Semaj Carter, and two nephews, ages 18 and 15, were shot last July while sitting in a car after a recreation league basketball game.
 One nephew was shot in the face, the other in the ribs, but both survived.

 Semaj, one of six of Carter’s siblings, did not.

 He’d been raised primarily by a grandmother because, Carter said, their mother suffered from drug problems.
-Just three years older, Carter said he was a father figure to Semaj and even recalls fixing his bottles as a baby.
+Just three years older, Carter said he was a father figure to Semaj and recalls fixing his bottles when his brother was a baby.

-Carter acknowledged that poor life decisions by his brother made Samaj a target of the shooting.
-But Carter said his brother also had a gift for engineering and could take almost anything apart and put it back together without any direction.
+Carter acknowledged that poor life decisions by his brother made Semaj a target of the shooting.
+But Carter said his brother also had a gift for engineering and could take almost anything apart and put it back together without directions.

-He doesn’t think his younger brother ever understood those skills could lead to a better life.
-The Anchors Camp, Carter said, is to demonstrate career paths don’t involve sports, entertainment — or drugs — but still lead to success.
+He doesn’t think his younger brother ever saw a way to turn those skills into a better life.
+The goal of Anchors Camp, Carter said, is to demonstrate career paths that don’t involve sports and entertainment — or drugs — but still lead to success.

 Following Semaj’s death, Hartford coach John Gallagher took the guard on a beach vacation as a break from Philadelphia.
 Carter was introduced to Jim Newfrock, a former Korn Ferry executive who owned a farm in New York.